Deploy and run a universal forwarder inside a Docker container

 docker container start <container_id>

-To learn more about Docker commands, see the Docker documentation.
+To learn more about Splunk Enterprise and Docker commands, see the documentation on GitHub for Splunk-Docker.

 Make a universal forwarder part of a host image